PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-We will continue to create greater awareness around sub-concussive trauma/RHI and how these injuries impact our children with overexposure.
+We will continue to create greater awareness around sub-concussive trauma/RHI/RBE/TBI and how these injuries impact the mental health of our children and veterans with overexposure.
 There are millions who are living with mental illness, it is a constant battle every day of their lives; we need to ensure this stops happening for today’s children and future generations, but also provide coverage for those who are suffering now.

 Our organization has the right staffing and partnerships to accomplish what we are setting out to do.
 A mix of digital resources in combination with on-site trainings in partnership with key organizations within their communities helps to disperse information and training for coaches and medical professionals.
 An annual conference allows us to reach out to medical professionals from around the country who can share best practices and learn treatments and protocols.